microsoft/language-server-protocol/_specifications/specification-3-15.md

 	changes?: { [uri: DocumentUri]: TextEdit[]; };

 	/**
-	 * Depending on the client capability `workspace.workspaceEdit.resourceOperations`
+	 * The client capability `workspace.workspaceEdit.resourceOperations`
-	 * document changes are either an array of `TextDocumentEdit`s to express changes to
+	 * determines whether document changes are either an array of
+	 * `TextDocumentEdit`s to express changes to different text documents,
-	 * n different text documents where each text document edit addresses a specific version
+	 * where each text document edit addresses a specific version
-	 * of a text document.
-Or it can contain above `TextDocumentEdit`s mixed with create,
+	 * of a text document, or it can contains the above `TextDocumentEdit`s
-	 * rename and delete file / folder operations.
+	 * mixed with create, rename, and delete file / folder operations.
 	 *
 	 * Whether a client supports versioned document edits is expressed via
 	 * `workspace.workspaceEdit.documentChanges` client capability.
 	 *
-	 * If a client neither supports `documentChanges` nor
+	 * If a client doesn't support `documentChanges` or
-	 * `workspace.workspaceEdit.resourceOperations` then only plain `TextEdit`s using
+	 * `workspace.workspaceEdit.resourceOperations`, then only plain
-	 * the `changes` property are supported.
+	 * `TextEdit`s using the `changes` property are supported.
 	 */
 	documentChanges?: (
 		TextDocumentEdit[] |